Equivariant iterated loop space theory and permutative G-categories: Introduction

 In this paper, we explain what genuine permutative $G$-categories are and what $E_{\infty}$ $G$-categories are, and we explain how to construct a genuine $G$-spectrum $\bK_G\sA$ from a genuine permutative $G$-category $\sA$ or, more generally, from an $E_{\infty}$ $G$-category $\sA$.
 A genuine $G$-spectrum has an underlying naive $G$-spectrum, and the underlying naive $G$-spectrum of $\bK_G\sA$ will be $\bK \sA$.
 Therefore we still have the crucial group completion property relating $B\sA$ to the zeroth $G$-space of $\bK_G\sA$.

-We use this theory to show how to construct suspension $G$-spectra from categorical data, giving a new equivariant version of the classical Barratt-Priddy-Quillen theorem for the construction of the sphere spectrum from symmetric groups.
-We use this construction of suspension $G$-spectra to give a new categorical proof of the tom Dieck splitting theorem for the fixed point spectra of suspension $G$-spectra.
+We use this theory to show how to construct suspension $G$-spectra from categorical data, giving a new equivariant version of the classical Barratt-Priddy-Quillen (BPQ) theorem for the construction of the sphere spectrum from symmetric groups.
+In \cite{GMMOMult}, we shall use this version of the BPQ theorem as input to a proof of the results from equivariant infinite loop space theory that were promised in \cite{GM2}, where we described the category of $G$-spectra as an easily understood category of spectral presheaves.
+Here we use this version of the BPQ theorem to give a new categorical proof of the tom Dieck splitting theorem for the fixed point spectra of suspension $G$-spectra.
 The new proof is simpler and gives more precise information than the classical proof by induction up orbit types.

-We also explain how to construct a natural pairing $\bK_G\sA \sma \bK_G\sB \rtarr \bK_G(\sA\times \sB)$ of the $K$-theory $G$-spectra of permutative $G$-categories, that being a first step towards a multiplicative extension of the additive recognition principle for $G$-spectra.

-This material allows us to complete the proofs from equivariant infinite loop space theory promised in \cite{GM2}, where we described the category of $G$-spectra as an easily understood category of spectral presheaves.
-We use the second author's approach \cite{MayGeo} to infinite loop space theory in this paper, but we could instead use Segal's approach \cite{Segal1}.
-Both were first developed equivariantly in the early 1980's.
-The operadic approach was given and extended to fixed point diagrams by Costenoble and Waner in \cite{CostWan}, in part following extensive unpublished notes of Costenoble, Hauschild, May, and Waner.
-The Segalic approach was given and applied to what we now understand to be examples of genuine permutative $G$-categories by Shimakawa \cite{Shim1, Shim2}, in part following unpublished notes of Segal \cite{Segal2}.

-That was well before spectra, let alone $G$-spectra, were well understood, and there was much that was left undone then.
-In particular, there is no proof of the group completion property in the early literature, and it has other important gaps that we shall gradually fill.
-In one sequel \cite{MMO}, we shall give a generalization of the operadic approach used here, give a new version and generalization of the Segalic approach, and give a highly structured comparison between the two.
-We shall also complete the theory of pairings that is begun here.
-In another sequel, we shall give a multiplicative extension of the theory that will show how to pass from multicategorical input to genuine $G$-spectra output.

-After recalling preliminaries about equivariant universal bundles and equivariant $E_{\infty}$ operads in \S\ref{Sec1}, we give operadic definitions of naive and genuine permutative $G$-categories in \S\ref{Sec2}.
-The latter are defined in terms of a {\em particular} $E_{\infty}$ operad $\sO_G$ of $G$-categories.
-We define an $E_{\infty}$ $G$-category to be an algebra over {\em any} $E_{\infty}$ operad $\sP_G$ of $G$-categories.
-Of course, this is analogous to the distinction between topological monoids, which are algebras over a particular $A_{\infty}$-operad, and $A_{\infty}$ spaces, which are algebras over any $A_{\infty}$ operad.
+A complementary interest is to understand the geometry of $V$-fold loop $G$-spaces.
+As we shall explain in this paper, these interests lead to quite different perspectives.
+They are manifested in point set level distinctions that would be invisible to a more abstract approach.
+One way of pinpointing these differences is to emphasize the distinction between the role played by $E_V$ operads for representations $V$, which are the equivariant generalizations of $E_n$ operads, and the role played by (genuine) $E_{\infty}$-operads of $G$-spaces.